BrentGrammer/NextJS-app/NOTES/Routing.md

   - **You need to name the component in the folder `page.tsx`**
   - This will render a component that shows when the user is at the location: `/users`
   - can use `rafce` shortcut with the ES7+ extension to quickly make a component
+- **NOTE**: a component is not publicly accessible via routing unless there is a `page.tsx` file in the folder!

 ### Nested Routes